hashicorp/terraform-provider-googleworkspace/docs/index.md

 ## Authorization
 This provider uses [Admin SDK](https://developers.google.com/admin-sdk) API methods to manage resources on a Workspace customer domain.
 There are multiple ways to set up proper authorization for a service account:

 * Enable [domain-wide delegation](#using-domain-wide-delegation) to impersonate a user that has super administrator privileges.
-You cannot directly grant super administrator privileges to Service Accounts.
+You cannot directly grant super administrator privileges to service accounts.

-* Assign [specific administrator roles](https://support.google.com/a/answer/9807615?hl=en&ref_topic=9832445) directly to the Service Account.
+* Assign [specific administrator roles](https://support.google.com/a/answer/9807615?hl=en&ref_topic=9832445) directly to the service account.

 ## Authentication